hypergeometric/notepack/README.md

 Performance is currently comparable to msgpack-node (which presumably needs optimizing and suffers from JS-native overhead) and is significantly faster than other implementations.
 Several micro-optimizations are used to improve the performance of short string and Buffer operations.

-The `make bench` output on my machine is:
+The `./benchmarks/run` output on my machine is:

 ```
 Encoding (this will take a while):